Reopening of Public Masses:

 2. Please see the video on guidelines to be followed.
-This is part of Phase 1 of our parish reopening and there are new protocols that all parishioners must follow to attend Mass.
 We must abide by State and Local laws and restrictions that pertain to physical distancing.

-3. However, dispensation from Sunday Mass has been indefinitely extended.
+3. Dispensation from Sunday Mass has been indefinitely extended.

 Thank you for your patience and cooperation!